We rely on all members to help keep these discussion forums a safe place for people to share and view information.

 - is racist, sexist, homophobic, sexually explicit or suggestive, abusive or otherwise discriminatory or objectionable

-- makes any reference to specific prescription medication names and/or dosages, seeks to receive or provide medical advice
+- makes any reference to specific prescription medication names and/or dosages or seeks medical advice

-- includes personal information such as full names, phone numbers, locations, postal or email addresses; or encourages the sharing of such details
+- includes personal information such as images clearly displaying your face, full names, phone numbers, locations, postal or email addresses; or encourages the sharing of such details

 - makes attempt to facilitate personal offline contact with other members

-- describes or encourages violence or other activity which could endanger the safety or wellbeing of others
+- describes or encourages violence, suicide or other activity which could endanger the safety or wellbeing of others

-- contains references to suicide, self-harm or sexual abuse
+- contains methods or detail of suicide, self-harm or sexual abuse

 - is a copy of another post or contains the same, or similar, message posted multiple times elsewhere